intarchboard/draft-iab-rfc4053bis/draft-kuehlewind-iab-rfc4053bis.md

    the IETF; in such cases, potentially multiple chair and area directors have to coordinate but ideally one of them takes the lead and responsibility for developing a response.

-   Sometimes liaison statements sent from other SDOs may cover topics that are relevant for research done in the IRTF.
-In this case the IAB might consult with the IRTF chair who might choose to forward them to a specific IRTF research group.
-The IRTF chair as a member of IAB can work with the IAB, as well as potentially specific IRTF research group chairs, to decide whether the response liaison statement is needed.
-   Note that the IRTF works closely with IETF but does not develop standards itself and therefore usually formal liaison communication is not needed.
-   Coordination with groups in the IRTF can be done though public mailing list without the need for a formal liaison relationship.

    Liaison Statements are always important to the body that sent them.
    Having arrived at the appropriate body, the liaison statement may be